Frequently Asked Questions

 Q: Where can I find out more about the PDL?

 A: Providers or recipients may contact Erin Narus, Pharm.D, at (907) 334-2425 or email to email@example.com with questions.
 Manufacturers or industry representatives must contact the Magellan Medicaid Administration Technical Call Center or Rebate Unit with all questions regarding coverage or claims processing questions.

 Q: Can a manufacturer request a meeting with a representative of Health Care Services to share new clinical or financial information?

 A: Yes; Pharmaceutical Manufacturers may request a meeting with the Pharmacy Program Manager, Erin Narus, to share new clinical, outcomes, or financial data for their product(s).
 All meetings must be requested in advance by sending an email to firstname.lastname@example.org.
-All meetings will occur on the last Tuesday of the month between 1:00pm and 4:00pm and will last for no more than 30 minutes in length.
+All meetings will occur on the last Tuesday of the month (August through May) between 1:00pm and 4:00pm and will last for no more than 30 minutes in length.
 Meetings will be scheduled on a “first come, first served” basis.
 Meeting will be scheduled no more often than once every six (6) months per manufacturer.
 This policy applies to in-person meetings, conference calls and webinar presentations.
 This policy does not apply to the submission of clinical information to the Pharmacy and Therapeutics Committee by manufacturers using the Submission Request Form for Pharmaceutical Manufacturers form.